 3. Is OUYA a Google company or affiliated with Google

 A lot of chatter on the social media channels have mentioned that OUYA is a Google console.
 This is not true.
-The main reason this is suspected is because the console runs on an Android operating system.
-It does not, however have the Google Play App Store but it’s own user interface.
+The main reason this is suspected is that the console runs on an Android operating system.
+It does not however have the Google Play App Store but its own user interface.

 4. Does OUYA just play smartphone games on your TV?

 This is probably the biggest misconception floating around the Internet at the moment.
 All because it uses an Android does not mean it will only run smartphone games.
 The Android platform is just the game engine and it allows developers already familiar with Android development to create games for the OUYA.
-The OUYA games will be significantly different due to the extra screen real estate, the use of a multi button controller and the extra power the OUYA provides.
-Of course, many developers may port a version of their Android game over to the new console but they would have to make a lot of tweaks and improvement in order to cater for the new platform.
+The OUYA games will be significantly different due to the extra screen real estate, the use of a multi-button controller and the extra power the OUYA provides.
+Of course, many developers may port a version of their Android game over to the new console but they would have to make a lot of tweaks and improvements in order to cater to the new platform.

 5. Are OUYA currently shipping broken controllers?